cypress-io/cypress-documentation/source/guides/continuous-integration/bitbucket-pipelines.md

 The {% url "Cypress Dashboard" 'dashboard' %} offers the ability to {% url 'parallelize and group test runs' parallelization %} along with additional insights and {% url "analytics" analytics %} for Cypress tests.

-{% note info %}
-The following configuration with `--parallel` and `--record` options to Cypress requires a subscription to the {% url "Cypress Dashboard" https://on.cypress.io/dashboard %}.
-{% endnote %}

-Our command records results to the {% url "Cypress Dashboard" https://on.cypress.io/dashboard %} in parallel, using the `CYPRESS_RECORD_KEY` environment variable.

-Jobs can be organized by groups by passing a `--group` attribute and value to `cypress run`.

-Below we pass the `parallel` attribute with a numerical value for the number of workers.

-The results from each worker will be consolidated into the group name in the {% url "Cypress Dashboard" https://on.cypress.io/dashboard %}.
+Before diving into an example of a parallelization setup, it is important to understand the two different types of jobs that we will declare:

+- **Install Job**: A job that installs and caches dependencies that will be used by subsequent jobs later in the Bitbucket Pipelines workflow.
+- **Worker Job**: A job that handles execution of Cypress tests and depends on the *install job*.

+## Install Job

+The separation of installation from test running is necessary when running parallel jobs.
+It allows for reuse of various build steps aided by caching.

-Here we break the pipeline up into reusable chunks of configuration using a {% url "YAML anchor" https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/ %}, `&e2e`.
+First, we break the pipeline up into reusable chunks of configuration using a {% url "YAML anchor" https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/ %}, `&e2e`.
+This will be used by the worker jobs.

 ```yaml
 image: cypress/base:10